Rent vs Buy in Nevada (2026 Cost Analysis + Calculator)

 In simple terms, this is how secure your job is in Nevada over your planned ownership horizon.
 Nevada's tourism-dependent economy creates higher-than-average layoff risk during recessions.
 Unlike federal employees or university staff, hospitality workers face unemployment cycles that can force early home sales during downturns.
 Your personal employment risk profile should influence how large a financial cushion you maintain.

-Enter your Las Vegas, Henderson, or Reno purchase price, your HOA fee, verified tax rate, and current rent for a personalized break-even projection.
-The calculator accounts for interest, taxes, HOA, maintenance, and opportunity cost.
+Enter your Las Vegas, Henderson, or Reno price, HOA fee, verified tax rate, and current rent to find your personal break-even year.

 Does Nevada's lack of a state income tax affect the rent vs buy decision?